OPEN CALL for ARTWORK

-- Artworks must depict a view from one of the 20 sites on the Hudson River School Art Trail.
-The sites are listed below, and more details are available at www.hudsonriverschool.org.
+Original Paintings and/or drawings that depict a view from one of the 22 sites on the Hudson River School Art Trail.
+See list of sites below; more details are available at www.thomascole.org/trail.

 - View of Catskills from Thomas Cole Historic Site